hongzhilig/startup/README.md

 The DOM textContent property sets the child text for the an element.

-An DNS subdomain example: c260.cs.byu.edu The whole thing is a subdomain
+An DNS subdomain example: c260.cs.byu.edu The whole thing is a subdomain.